 Contact Sr. Rosemary Finnegan at 407-647-3392 or email.

 Preparation for First Communion is a shared ministry with parents, children and catechists (teachers).
 Children in the second grade and older are fully initiated into the celebration of the Mass through scripture stories and prayer experiences.
-Child/parent sessions are held five Tuesday evenings starting in January and run through April.
-Children receive First Communion at parish Masses on the first weekend of May.
+Child/parent sessions are held four Tuesday evenings starting in January and run through April.
+Children receive First Communion at parish Masses on the last weekend in April and the first weekend of May.

-Adult catechists (teachers) for First Communion preparation meet once a month for planning and prayer.
+Adult catechists (teachers) for First Communion preparation meet every other month for planning and prayer.

 Second graders are encouraged to prepare for this sacrament prior to the reception of their First Communion.
 The children are prepared in two sessions in the fall, with the celebration of the sacrament in November.
 Children in higher grades who have not prepared for Penance are invited to join in preparation classes for their respective grade levels at this time.